decentlab/decentlab-decoders/README.md

 The decoders may output nested objects, which are stored as text in the TTN Data Storage integration.

-:warning: The decoders may output a field named `device_id`, which may prohobit per-device querying in the TTN Data Storage integration.
+:warning: The decoders may output a field named `device_id`, which may prohibit per-device querying in the TTN Data Storage integration.

 ## ELEMENT IoT